yandextaxitech/binaryprefs/README.md

 Please, use only one instance of preferences by name, it saves you from non-reasoned allocations.
-You can store one preferences instance in application class, factory or even better just use one instance from IoC like Dagger or use another one DI framework.
+You can store one preferences instance in application class, factory or even better just use one instance from IoC like Dagger or use another DI framework.

 All parameters are optional and chain-buildable.